Yongyao/flight-booker/README.md

 ### Seat
 - Contains the state of a seat (i.e. whether it's reserved).
+- Easy to extend to add other states or attributes

 ### FlightSeats
 - Represents a 2D array of `Seat` objects.